-The payments for most will be around $1,200 per individual, though your gross income, number of dependents and filing status may impact the total amount you receive.
+The payment amount is based on your gross income, number of dependents and filing status.
 In some cases, the IRS will require you to provide some more information before it can issue your payment.
 If you haven't already received a direct deposit or check in the mail, then you should check your eligibility and payment status with the IRS.

 3. Emergency personal loans